 - 1 night accommodation pre-cruise

-Like the other ships in the PONANT EXPLORERS series, Le Soleal and Le Laperosuse have been designed to provide absolute comfort for their passengers, even at the heart of the world's most remote and isolated regions.
+Like the other ships in the PONANT EXPLORERS series, Le Laperosuse has been designed to provide absolute comfort for her passengers, even at the heart of the world's most remote and isolated regions.

-Racy lines, state-of-the-art equipment, a refined design, a softly muted and at the same time convivial ambiance together with a deliberately restricted number of cabins all contribute to the modernity of Le Bellot and Le Laperouse, unique in the world of cruising.
+Racy lines, state-of-the-art equipment, a refined design, a softly muted and at the same time convivial ambiance together with a deliberately restricted number of cabins all contribute to the modernity of Le Laperouse, unique in the world of cruising.

 Darwin is located in Australia’s Northern Territory which is also known as the “Top End”.
 It is the capital city and the most populated town of the Northern Territory.
 Darwin is a beautiful tropical city, a melting pot of people and cultures, over 50 different cultures live and work side by side that prides itself in its unique and friendly laid-back lifestyle.
 Come discover the town’s still recent history through its emblematic buildings such as the new Parliamant House opened in 1994, a magnificent example of tropical architecture or Admiralty House declared heritage place, a tropical-style home elevated on stilts that has survived two cyclones and numerous air raids.

 Wyndham is the northernmost town in Western Australia and in many ways is the gateway to the Kimberley.
 It is surrounded by some of the most spectacular landforms, rivers and wetlands in the Kimberley.